The American Outlaws: National organization

 The national organization is based in Lincoln, Nebraska, and it handles the day-to-day operations of the group.
 The national organization is in charge of domestic ticket requests and all other matters pertaining to U.S. Soccer for members.
 It develops national team-related merchandise like membership kits, T-shirts, and scarves.
 It is responsible for connecting supporters from around the country through travel and accommodations deals and producing various forms of media content such as scouting reports and a podcast.

 For the 2010 FIFA World Cup, AO organized a travel package for members planning on going to South Africa.
 At the following 2014, they organized a travel package for Brazil for over 550 members.
 In 2015, American Outlaws organized their first trip to the Women's World Cup.

-The organization was formed and is run by Korey Donahoo and Justin Brunken and is supported by Numerous other individuals.
+The organization was formed and is run by Korey Donahoo and Justin Brunken and is supported by numerous other individuals.

 Local chapters

 The group is organized into local chapters based in metropolitan areas.
-The local chapters handle building support for the national teams at the local level, and are responsible for organizing members attending official US national team games in their city, including parties pre- and post-game, and chants in the stands.
+The local chapters handle building support for the national teams at the local level, and are responsible for organizing members attending official U.S. national team games in their city, including parties pre- and post-game, and chants in the stands.

 The requirements for recognition as an official chapter are: